Letis-mvg/Final_Encoding_Project_TEI-_3/Reflexive_note_Final_encoding.md

 # Difficulties encountered

 I also struggled with Schematron constraints at first.
 My initial rules did not work as expected, but by simplifying the XPath expressions and testing them step by step, I managed to enforce stanza length constraints successfully.
-Overall, this assignment significantly improved my understanding of TEI as a flexible yet rigorous framework.
+This last part was particularly difficult for me.
+Oxygen kept crashing and I really struggled to associate my RNG document with my 3 XML schemas.